VMDO - Networking Breakfast #4 Recap

 Lastly, there are some decisions data should not make.
 It just isn’t equipped.
 This can include innovations that are unprecedented, or an A+R decision where music matters more than statistics.

 Data is a follower, not a leader.
 It looks at itself and makes predictions based on the past.
 You sometimes need a person to bring in what data can’t see.
 Data can’t identity the raw potential in an artist that a person could.

 Data is good at the middle ground, it’s not so good at the fringes.
 If we take averages more often than not, we marginalise.
 Representation is a concern when it comes to auto generalised playlists (which naturally tend towards the middle ground).

-It’s important to have representation in all aspects of the music industry, but data does pose a risk to representation of marginalised groups.
-A person's status cannot be quantified in data.
+It’s important to have representation in all aspects of the music industry, but data does pose a risk to representation of marginalised groups, especially if a person's status cannot be quantified in data.

 Say you have a roster that has five distinct groups, if instead of comparing those to an average, you compare them to the average of each other, you get much more meaningful insight because it’s not clouded by other, less relevant things.

 Technology is a disruptor in music, but it’s par for the course.
 There’s good and bad disruption.
 Selling something valuable too cheaply isn’t good disruption.
 There’s disruption that brings value, for example. streaming, and its effect on piracy.
 It’s a disruptor with a long term plan to improve the music industry.
 But sometimes we put technological disruptors on a pedestal, not all technology is appropriate to apply to the music industry.
 Disruption alone is not enough.

 b.
 Playlists and algorithms

 When adapting to new technology, music industry professionals must consider algorithms.
 There’s a possibility that playlist algorithms could be a significant problem for artist development.